 In October 2021, the FASB issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which requires entities to recognize and measure contract assets and liabilities acquired in a business combination in accordance with ASC 606, as if the acquirer had originated the contracts.
 Generally this will result in the acquirer recognizing and measuring the acquired contract assets and liabilities consistent with the manner by which they were recognized and measured by the acquiree.
-This update is effective for the Company on January 1, 2023, including interim periods within those fiscal years.
-The impact that ASU 2021-08 may have on the Company's Unaudited Consolidated Financial Statements will depend on the circumstances of any business combination that may occur after adoption.
+This update is effective for public companies for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years, and early adoption is permitted, including in an interim period.
+If this update is adopted early in an interim period, it must be applied retrospectively to all business combinations that occurred since the beginning of the fiscal year.
+The Company elected to early adopt ASU 2021-08 in the second quarter of 2022.
+The Company has not acquired any businesses during 2022, therefore there was no impact on the Company's Unaudited Consolidated Financial Statements.